birdsofblacksand/birdsofblacksand.github.io/draft.md

 We can't just declare a winner here - our Player expects to roll some dice to determine their fate.
 What are our options?

-To start, we could do an opposed roll, with the GM rolling on behalf of their opponent.
+Well, we could do an opposed roll, with the GM rolling on behalf of their opponent.

 If we're playing Modern D&D, our Player gets a +0 modifier to add to their roll.
 Against the Ogre, [our Player has a 30% chance of winning](https://anydice.com/program/1f8cf), and [a 66% chance of winning against the Goblin](https://anydice.com/program/1f8d0).
 This.. seems wrong.
 Even our decidely-average Player should still almost always beat the Goblin, at least more than two-thirds of the time.